sanflog/yoakeNext/posts/about-become-a-type-that-have-extraverted-decision.md

 4. Pretend the person you want to be.

 You have to always have that thought, which is so difficult.
 But if you really want to get De function, you need to get patient for your ideal.

+### Practice for extraverted decision.

+First, you should discover target to change.
+Second, you instruct to the target or who is needed to change target.
+And then, you must do repeat above two things.

+However, person who have De function have Pi (introverted precieve).
+Pi is separated two function to intuition and sensaition.
+Ni function see future vision, Si remenber past.

+Tow person who have Ni or Si refer what they feel by them ability, and this make difference them.
+You can choice wether which use.

+practice with Ni

+practice with Si